kimgogowow/rabbitmq-email/README.md

 * step 5: make sure the dto/entity u used in both side need to be the same
 * step 6: add listener in email-service and corresponding action (send email)
 * step 7: test it with postman -> POST http://127.0.0.1:8080/send-verification?email=kimwXXX@gmail.com
-* step 8: check ur email
+* step 8: check user email

   ## notices
   * if u r doing this in microservice structure,the following code are necessary for matching class,